API

 Arguments

 : Determines wheter entries for ghost atoms are included.
-This is ignored for "mass".
+This is ignored for "mass", or when there is no ghost atom data available.

 LAMMPS.extract_compute